 Pripyat Ferris Wheel

 A famous symbol of Pripyat is the Ferris Wheel and the small amusement park.
-The park was due to open on May 1st, 1986, but the disaster put paid to that and it stands now having never been used—although some say that it opened for a very brief period following the disaster but this must have been literally for only a few hours as the evacuation of the city took place only two days after the incident.
+The park was due to open on May 1st, 1986, and it stands now having never been used—although some say that it opened for a very brief period following the disaster but this must have been literally for only a few hours as the evacuation of the city took place only two days after the incident.

 Radioactivity in Pripyat

 The low radiation levels in Pripyat make it safe to visit for a few hours, but it will never again be safe to live there.
 It would be next to impossible—or at the very least, far too risky—to make the place inhabitable again.
 Whilst the 'liquidators' did what they could to remove radioactive materials from the city there are many areas of contamination that remain.
 For example, a water channel runs through the middle of the amusement park.
 If you put a dosimeter to the floor where the channel lies beneath it will show high levels of radiation.